Why dispelling the myths around dementia is important

 Myth: Because someone in my family has dementia, I am definitely going to get it too.

-Reality: Generally, family genetics do not cause dementia.
+Reality: For most people, family genetics do not cause dementia.

 Myth: Smoking causes dementia.